The Extremity Premium: Sentiment Regimes and Adverse Selection in Cryptocurrency Markets: Limitations

 \textbf{Normalization Uses Full-Sample Statistics.} The uncertainty index combines aleatoric and epistemic proxies using min-max normalization over the full sample period.
 This introduces mild look-ahead bias, as each day's normalized value depends on future observations.
-We address this with an expanding-window robustness check (Section~5.7): normalizing at each time $t$ using only data from $[0, t-1]$ yields correlation $r = 0.96$ with the full-sample version, and the extremity premium is preserved under both methods.
+We address this with an expanding-window robustness check (Section~\ref{sec:expanding_window}): normalizing at each time $t$ using only data from $[0, t-1]$ yields correlation $r = 0.96$ with the full-sample version, and the extremity premium is preserved under both methods.
 This confirms the finding is not a normalization artifact.
 However, for predictive applications, expanding-window or rolling-window normalization would be more appropriate.

-\textbf{High-Volatility Quintile Interpretation.} The extremity premium is strongest in the highest-volatility quintile (Q5: $+0.110$, $p = 0.001$), which is theoretically consistent with adverse selection intensifying during market stress.
-However, Q4 fails significance ($p = 0.16$), suggesting the relationship is non-monotonic.
+\textbf{High-Volatility Quintile Interpretation.} The extremity premium shows its largest raw gap in the highest-volatility quintile (Q5: $+0.093$, $p_{\text{raw}} = 0.013$; Table~\ref{tab:within_quintile}), which is theoretically consistent with adverse selection intensifying during market stress.
+However, Q4 fails significance ($p = 0.37$), suggesting the relationship is non-monotonic.
 The premium appears in calm and crisis regimes but attenuates in intermediate volatility.

 \textbf{Daily Frequency Limitation.} All analysis uses daily OHLCV data.
 Market maker spread-setting occurs at sub-second frequencies; daily aggregation necessarily obscures intraday dynamics.
 The documented correlations may not hold at trading-relevant timescales.